Are you a teacher who could use a little extra money — or maybe even an income — that you earn from home?

 There are several companies out there actively looking for people to write educational content.
 Some of the companies want teachers writing for them while others aren't as selective.

-I also want to point out that writing is almost always very flexible work, so it may be possible to do some of these jobs on the side while you hold down a full-time teaching job outside the home.
+Companies to consider include eNotes and Study.com.
+I also want to point out that writing jobs are almost always very flexible, so it may be possible to do some of these on the side while you hold down a full-time teaching job outside the home.

 Selling Educational Materials